mccormickal/BellaBeat-Case-Study/views/views_documentation.md

 This view can be used to:
 1. **Behavioral Insights**: Identify trends between sleep duration and activity levels, helping users optimize their fitness and wellness routines.
 2. **Personalized Recommendations**: Suggest tailored sleep and activity goals based on individual sleep-step correlations.
-3. **Product Enhancements**: Improve smart device features by integrating sleep-activity insights into notifications, coaching programs,or fitness challenges.
+3. **Feature Enhancements**: Improve smart device features by integrating sleep-activity insights into notifications, coaching programs,or fitness challenges.
 4. **Marketing Stragegy**: Target users with relevant content based on their sleep and activity behavior.

 --